ioccc-src/winner/next/guidelines.md

 number](https://en.wikipedia.org/wiki/Prime_number) printer that claims that 16 is a prime number.
 If you do have a bug or mis-feature, you are better off documenting it.
-Noting "_this submission sometimes prints the 4th power of a prime by mistake_" would save the above submission.
-And sometimes, a strange bug/(mis-)feature can even help the submission!
-Of course, a correctly working submission is best.
-Clever people will note that 16 might be prime under certain conditions.
-Wise people, when submitting something clever will fully explain such cleverness in their submission's `remarks.md` file.
+Noting "_this submission sometimes prints the 4th power of a prime by mistake_" in your `remarks.md` file would save the above submission.
+Sometimes a strange bug/(mis-)feature can even help the submission!
+Of course, a correctly working submission might be better.
+Clever people will note that 16 might be prime under certain conditions.  ;-)  Wise people, when submitting something clever will fully explain such cleverness in their submission's `remarks.md` file.
 </p>